Manty-K/atom_lab/README.md

-Simple ant colorful period tale with detailed information of eack element in periodic table.
+Simple ant colorful period table with detailed information of eack element in periodic table.